wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

    <a target="_blank" href="https://aws.amazon.com/">https://aws.amazon.com</a>

-2. Get your credit card ready.
+2. Get your credit card numbers ready.

    <a target="_blank" href="https://www.linkedin.com/pulse/how-use-aws-free-tips-teaching-college-wong-chun-yin-cyrus-%E9%BB%83%E4%BF%8A%E5%BD%A5-/">PROTIP</a>: You need a credit card to open an account.
-But to limit your exposure, some people buy a MASTERCARD GIFT CARD from a convenience store to provide AWS.
+But to limit your exposure, some people provides numbers to AWS from a MASTERCARD GIFT CARD bought from a convenience store.

 3. Click the yellow "Sign-Up" button if you don't already have an account.